xKEVKx/CassellRidgeApartments/GITHUB_UPLOAD_SUMMARY.md

 ## 📋 Project Status: Ready for Upload

-The Bicycle Club Apartments website is now complete with a comprehensive admin management system and all requested features implemented.
+The Bicycle Club Apartments website is now complete with a comprehensive admin management system, refined UI/UX, and all requested features implemented.

 ## ✅ Completed Features